elliottejones/roguelikeProto/README.md

 A* algorithm pathfinding for mobile objects (mobs), Sprites completley stolen from other games as i suck at art, Full dynamic hierarchical UI system (WIP).

-#

-I'm struggling to think of a name for this game, my initial idea was Ro-land (after my dog, Roland)